AndrewCarterUK/andrewcarteruk.github.io/_posts/2018-01-24-annotating-large-datasets-with-tensorflow-object-detection-api.md

 _In this example two annotations are correctly suggested and one is missed.
 The suggested annotations on the furthest car could be shrunk slightly._

 ![Example 2](https://res.cloudinary.com/andrewcarteruk/image/upload/v1516747768/TensorFlow%20-%20Race%20Cars/1-boxes.jpg)
 _These images take a long time to annotate manually.
 The primitive model has done a reasonable job at cutting out the bulk of the workload.
-It has struggled in the case of some of the obsecured cars, but some of the obscured cars would be difficult for humans to spot._
+It has struggled in the case of some of the obscured cars, but some of the obscured cars would be difficult for humans to spot._

 ![Example 3](https://res.cloudinary.com/andrewcarteruk/image/upload/v1516747767/TensorFlow%20-%20Race%20Cars/4-boxes.jpg)
 _Both cars are identified, however the bounding box is far too wide for the closest car._